Two and Three Pseudoscalar Production in $e^{+}e^{-}$ annihilation and their contributions to $(g-2)_{\mu}$: Introduction

-Comparing the theoretical predictions within the SM and the experimental measurement, there is still a discrepancy, as commented above.
+Comparing the theoretical predictions with the SM and the experimental measurement, there is still a discrepancy, as commented above.
 There are lots of experimental data available.
 However, there are discordances among different collaborations, even those with the highest statistics datasets.
 The study of three pseudoscalar production was carried out in Ref.~\citep{Dai:2013joa}, but recently new experimental measurements of $e^{+}e^{-}\to\pi^{+}\pi^{-}\pi^{0},\pi^{+}\pi^{-}\eta$ have become available.
-SND \citep{Aulchenko:2015mwt} has given a more precise measurement of $e^{+}e^{-}\to\pi^{+}\pi^{-}\pi^{0}$ in the energy range $1.05-2.00$ GeV.
+SND \citep{Aulchenko:2015mwt} has given a new measurement of $e^{+}e^{-}\to\pi^{+}\pi^{-}\pi^{0}$ in the energy range $1.05-2.00$ GeV.
 BESIII \citep{Ablikim:2019sjw} provided a measurement for $e^{+}e^{-}\to\pi^{+}\pi^{-}\pi^{0}$ in a wide energy range between 0.7 and 3.0 GeV using the Initial State Radiation (ISR) method.
-SND also measured $e^{+}e^{-}\to\eta\pi\pi$ channel with $\eta$ in $\eta\rightarrow\gamma\gamma$ mode {[}\citealp{Aulchenko:2014vkn},\citealp{ACHASOV:2014nra}{]} and $\eta\rightarrow3\pi^{0}$ mode \citep{Achasov:2017kqm}, and a combined results of these two modes were provided in \citep{Achasov:2017kqm}.
-Most recently, CMD3 \citep{Gribanov:2019qgw} also measured $e^{+}e^{-}\to\eta\pi\pi$ in $\eta\rightarrow\gamma\gamma$ mode, and the cross section values combined with its previous measurements were provided.
+SND also measured $e^{+}e^{-}\to\eta\pi\pi$ channel with $\eta$ in $\eta\rightarrow\gamma\gamma$ mode {[}\citealp{Aulchenko:2014vkn}{]} and $\eta\rightarrow3\pi^{0}$ mode \citep{Achasov:2017kqm}, and a combined results of these two modes were provided in \citep{Achasov:2017kqm}.
+CMD3 \citep{Gribanov:2019qgw} also measured $e^{+}e^{-}\to\eta\pi\pi$ in $\eta\rightarrow\gamma\gamma$ mode, and the cross section values combined with its previous measurements were provided.
+Very recently, BESIII measured $e^{+}e^{-}\to\eta'\pi\pi$ above 2 GeV~\cite{Ablikim:2020wyk}.
 Besides, there are also new experimental measurements for the two pseudoscalar cases.
 BaBar \citep{Lees:2012cj} measured $e^{+}e^{-}\to\pi^{+}\pi^{-}$ from threshold up to 3 GeV.
 KLOE has done three precise measurements of $e^{+}e^{-}\to\pi^{+}\pi^{-}$ \cite{Ambrosino:2008aa,Ambrosino:2010bv,Babusci:2012rp}, using ISR below 1 GeV, and a combined results with all these three measurements were provided in Ref.~\citep{Anastasi:2017eio}.
 There are also precise measurements below 1 GeV, such as, SND \citep{Achasov:2020iys}, BESIII \citep{Ablikim:2015orh} and CLEO \citep{Xiao:2017dqv}.
 Before 2008, there are also lots of experiment datasets, CMD2 \cite{Aulchenko:2006na,Akhmetshin:2006wh,Akhmetshin:2006bx}, DM2 \citep{Bisello:1988hq} and CMD \& OLYA \citep{Barkov:1985ac}.
 In contrast, the $e^{+}e^{-}\to K^{+}K^{-}$ process has a considerably shorter history starting from SND \citep{Achasov:2000am} in 2001.
-Later, SND updated the measurements in 2007 \citep{Achasov:2007kg}, and the most recently one in 2016 \citep{Achasov:2016lbc}.
+Later, SND updated the measurements in 2007 \citep{Achasov:2007kg}, and the most recent one in 2016 \citep{Achasov:2016lbc}.
+In 2019, a high precision measurement has been given by BESIII~\cite{Ablikim:2018iyx}.
 There are also some other measurements from BarBar \citep{Lees:2013gzt}, CMD2 \citep{Akhmetshin:2008gz} and CMD3 \citep{Kozyrev:2017agm}.\\ In this paper, we give a coherent analysis of $e^{+}e^{-}$ annihilation into two pseudoscalars $\pi^{+}\pi^{-}$,$K^{+}K^{-}$ and three pseudoscalars $\pi^{+}\pi^{-}\pi^{0},\pi^{+}\pi^{-}\eta$ based on the former work \citep{Dai:2013joa}, combined with all the recent experimental measurements.
 In Sec.~II we will briefly update the theoretical framework and give the amplitudes calculated by R$\chi$T. In Sec.~III, we fit the amplitudes to the experimental data up to 2.3 GeV.
 In Sec.~IV, the leading order HVP contribution to $g-2$ is estimated.
 Higher-order hadronic contributions are considered in Sec.~V. Finally, we collect our conclusions in Sec.~VI.
 An appendix collects detailed expressions for the involved form factors and decay widths.